 Not every instructor, gym, or class is the same, so if you were not completely satisfied, try again until you find what fits your needs best.
 There are so many benefits of indoor cycling, so don’t give up on it after just one try.
 And yes “the soreness” will eventually go away.
 Now that you’ve been prepped, you can handle any class like the BOSS you were meant to be!

 If you’re in the Atlanta area, let Vibe Ride be your first.
-Remember your first class is always free!
+Remember your first class is just $10!